 Right now, things are pretty good for me and I still find that there’s always more to learn.
-But at one time about 30 years ago, my life had become pretty dismal.
+But at one time almost 40 years ago, my life had become pretty dismal.
 It all started when I was around 36 years old, exploring my dream of being a potter.
 I didn’t know how to use myself and I got into big trouble, using a kick wheel to make my pots, bending my spine sideways and out of shape, trying to create large ceramic pots….thinking that “bigger is better”!
 It began with pain in my left side and hip and a great deal of difficulty sleeping.

 I started going to a chiropractor and continued to do that for 8 years.
 I went on a four-day journey to Manhattan to visit a friend and carried far too heavy, unbalanced luggage.
 When I returned, my pain intensified when the floating rib on my left side twisted out of alignment.
 By that point, I was no longer able to throw ceramic pots, a circumstance that lasted for 10 years.
 I then developed breast cancer in 1991 and had a mastectomy on my right side, left my job as a clinical laboratory scientist at a local hospital and then developed an upper thoracic strain on my left side while working out on the “ski” machine at a health club.
 It got so bad that I couldn’t open the slider in my kitchen or even open my refrigerator door!
 I was in pain all of the time and felt very, very old.
 My doctor put me on anti-depressants.